 In order to assess the ability of the respondents to meet up with the livelihood demands, to pay rents, the respondents were asked to rate their ability to pay for some social facilities.
 For example, as concerns house rents, (87.3%) of the respondents reported that it is not easy for them to pay their house rents due to low incomes (0.7%) indicated that it is moderately easy and 9.3% indicated it was easy.
 However, a negligeable (2.7%) indicated that it is easy very easy.
 With regards to the payment of water bills, 79.3% said, it is not easy for them to pay, (6.7 %) reported that it is moderately easy.
 While some (14%) indicted that it is easy, none of the respondent indicated that it is very easy Table 4.

-Table 4: Livelihood demands
+Table 4.
+Livelihood demands